trailofbits/polyfile/README.md

 ```

 ### Debugging the libmagic DSL
-`libmagic` has an esoteric, poorly documented doman-specific language (DSL) for specifying its matching signatures.
+`libmagic` has an esoteric, poorly documented domain-specific language (DSL) for specifying its matching signatures.
 You can read the minimal and—as we have discovered in our cleanroom implementation—_incomplete_ documentation by running
 `man 5 magic`.
 PolyFile implements an interactive debugger for stepping through the DSL specifications, modeled after
 GDB.
 You can enter this debugger by passing the `--debugger` or `-db` argument to PolyFile.
 It is useful for both